Why-Not-Curious/random-songs-genx/README.md

 ### How to make requests?

 Flask web server starts at port 127.0.0.1:5000 by default.
-In order to generate <number> of random songs enter following URL in your browser:
+In order to generate {number} of random songs enter following URL in your browser:

-*127.0.0.1:5000/random_songs/<number>*
+*127.0.0.1:5000/random_songs/{number}*

 ### How to run tests?